 Reviews reports of the emergency use of manual restraint and provides guidance to license holders.

 The committee works closely with a DHS team that manages projects and activities related to Minn.
 R. 9544.
 After submitting a Behavior Intervention Reporting Form (BIRF) or Positive Support Transition Plan (PSTP), service providers might receive an email or call from an EPRC or DHS representative.
 Both groups aim to provide helpful and friendly support to assist service providers in following the rule.
 Service providers can reach these groups by emailing PositiveSupports@state.mn.us.
-Be sure to mention that you are licensed under Minn.
-Stat.
-245A, not 245D, as the requirements are slightly different.
-You are also welcome to attend the EPRC’s monthly public meetings to give feedback about policy requirements. andhelp
+You are also welcome to attend the EPRC’s monthly public meetings to give feedback about policy requirements.

+Requesting emergency use of a prohibited procedure

+If you need to request the use of a prohibited procedure to protect a person from imminent risk of serious injury, contact DHS at PositiveSupports@state.mn.us to inquire about the process.
+Sometimes there is confusion about the difference between prohibited procedures, rights restrictions, restricted procedures and similar terms, so DHS staff are available to help teams in determining which forms need to be completed and which processes need to be followed.
+Contacting DHS first helps ensure license holders do not waste their time filling out unnecessary forms.

 Overview of the variance process

 Minn.
-Statute 245A.04, Subdivision 9Minn.
-Stat. § .allows the DHS commissioner to grant variances for rules that do not affect the health or safety of people in a licensed program under certain conditions.
-However, DHS will not grant a “variance” to allow the use of a prohibited procedure as defined in the rule, which is different from the Request for the Authorization of the Emergency Use of Procedures process.
+Stat. §245A.04, subd.
+9 allows the DHS commissioner to grant variances for rules that do not affect the health or safety of people in a licensed program under certain conditions.
+However, DHS will not grant a “variance” to allow the use of a prohibited procedure.
 Other variance requests will be reviewed individually, following DHS guidelines and legal authority.
 To request a variance, use the DHS Variance Request form, DHS-3141 (PDF).

 Conclusion